-If you are a current student or member of staff at NTU, processing of your personal information will be governed by the student Data Protection Notice for students, or employee privacy notice for staff
+If you are an applicant, current student, Alumni or member of staff at NTU, processing of your personal information will be governed by one of our privacy notices - admissions privacy notice, student privacy notice, Alumni, supporters and friends privacy notice or employee privacy notice for staff.

-If you are not a current student or member of staff at NTU, the processing of your personal information will be governed by this privacy statement.
+if you are not an applicant, current student, member of Alumni or staff member, the processing your personal information will be governed by this privacy statement.

-For the purpose of the Data Protection Legislation (which includes the Data Protection Act 1998 or, from the date it comes into force, the General Data Protection Regulation (Regulation (EU) 2016/679)) (the “GDPR”), we are the data controller.
-Nottingham Trent University is a higher education corporation, granted by Parliamentary Order under s124A(3) and (4) of the Education Reform Act 1988, with its principal place of business at 50 Shakespeare Street, Nottingham, NG1 4FQ.
+For the purpose of the Data Protection Legislation the General Data Protection Regulation (Regulation (EU) 2016/679) (the “GDPR”) and the Data Protection Act 2018) we are the data controller.
+Nottingham Trent University is a higher education corporation, granted by Parliamentary Order under s124A(3) and (4) of the Education Reform Act 1988, with its principal place of business at 50 Shakespeare Street, Nottingham, NG1 4FQ

 NTU can be contacted by: